 Parkes did so and then presented similar addresses 15 times in different locations over the next nine months.

-Australia became an independent nation on 1 January 1901.
+Australia became a federated nation on 1 January 1901.
 More on Federation.

 In our collection